 Departure in the Dark - Again

-Born in 1946, Jun Fukamachi was a Japanese fusion musician of high repute, who often spat out two albums or more a year during his '70s solo career.
+Jun Fukamachi (1946-2010) was a Japanese fusion musician of high repute, often spitting out two or more albums a year during his '70s solo career.
 The first one I know of after 1972's Hello! is '75's Introducing Jun Fukamachi, which pretty much does what it says on the tin.
 Unfortunately, the bulk of the album fits more into the 'funk/jazz' than 'rock/jazz' camp, although the Clavinet-driven Perfidy clips along nicely enough.
-The album's longest track, Bamboo Bong, is also the only one with Fukamachi's Mellotron, with a short (male?) choir part that doesn't really add that much to the album's appeal.
-The same year's Rokuyu starts off in a similar vein, getting rockier as it goes along, with some fiery playing on Shin-Kū and an almost prog feel to some of the side-long title track.
-As with its predecessor, only one 'Tron track, with similar choirs on Rokuyu itself, though again, to no great effect.
-Fukamachi played 'Tron on Carmen Maki & Oz' first album the same year, although it's doubtful that he equalled even that limited use again.
+The album's longest track, Bamboo Bong, is also the only one featuring Fukamachi's Mellotron, with a short (male?) choir part that doesn't really add that much to the album's appeal.
+The same year's Rokuyu (released as Jun Fukamachi 21st Century Band) starts off in a similar vein, getting rockier as it goes along, with fiery playing on Shin-Kū and an almost prog feel to some of the side-long title track.
+As with its predecessor, only one Mellotron track, with choirs on Rokuyu itself, though again, to no great effect.
+Fukamachi played Mellotron on Carmen Maki & Oz' first album the same year, although it's doubtful that he equalled even that limited use again.

 The credited Mellotron part on the following year's On the Move turns out to be a damp squib as, indeed, does most of the album.
 Fukamachi had slipped into a full-blown smooth jazz/fusion crossover by this point, apart from guitar-heavy closer Departure In The Dark - Again, just about the only listenable thing here.
 There's a little phased Mellotron choir on the earlier Departure In The Dark, but that seems to be your lot.